-- Continue liquid diet with clear fluids such as black tea or coffee, sugar-free squash, clear soups or water up to up to 5am - If your procedure is in the afternoon: - Drink clear fluids such as black tea or coffee, sugar free squash or water up to 10am.
-When you travel to and from the hospital for your procedure carry some glucose tablets or a sugary drink (eg Lucozade, non-diet cola) - What to do if you have a 'hypo'? - If you have any symptoms of a low blood sugar such as sweating, dizziness, blurred vision or shaking please test your blood sugar if you are able to do so. - If it is less than 4mmol/L, take 4 glucose tablets or 100mls of the sugary drink (this is the same as half a standard sized can of non-diet cola) or 4-5 jelly babies.
+Continue liquid diet with clear fluids such as black tea or coffee, sugar-free squash, clear soups or water up to up to 5am

+If your procedure is in the afternoon:

+Drink clear fluids such as black tea or coffee, sugar free squash or water up to 10am.
+When you travel to and from the hospital for your procedure carry some glucose tablets or a sugary drink (eq Lucozade, non-diet cola)

+What to do if you have a 'hypo'?

+If you have any symptoms of a low blood sugar such as sweating, dizziness, blurred vision or shaking please test your blood sugar if you are able to do so.
+If it is less than 4mmol/L (or if you are not able to check your blood sugar), take 4 glucose tablets or 100mls of the sugary drink (this is the same as half a standard sized can of non-diet cola) or 4-5 jelly babies.
 Please tell staff at the hospital that you have done this because it is possible that your endoscopy (if you are having a combined procedure) may have to be rearranged.